 Want to equip your home office without breaking the bank?
 Consider the BestOffice Home Office Desk Chair for its affordable price point and functional design.
 The mesh-style office chair has a medium-sized back with a straight top.
 In addition to its breathability, it is also curved to offer lumbar support.
 Protruding from the base of the chair are prominent armrests, fixed and built directly into the overall chair structure.
-This chair comes with a standard lever to adjust its height and a pole at the base connecting to wheels, allowing you to move smoothly and turn comfortably.
+It has the standard lever to adjust the height of the chair, with the pole at the base connecting to wheels.
+This lets you move smoothly and turn comfortably.
 The cushioned seat promotes comfort, though the main value of this chair is its streamlined structure.
-While it lacks advanced ergonomic supports, the basic design is ideal for those who work in shorter spurts and want to deck out an office without blowing the budget.
-[Buy]
+While it lacks advanced ergonomic supports, the basic design is ideal for those who work in shorter spurts and want to equip an office without blowing the budget.

-Want a chair that makes your home office look like an office cut-scene from Pearl Harbor?
+Want a chair that makes your home office look like an office cut-scene from Pearl Harbor, complete with the professional structure and comfortable design?
 Check out the Serta Big & Tall Executive Office Chair.
 You probably know the brand from its plush mattresses, and that is the same technology used to craft the cushions in this executive office chair.
 Built to support tall workers with neck, lumbar, and seat support, it enables you to work for long periods without sacrificing comfort or circulation.
 The swivel base rolls smoothly over all flooring surfaces, so you can slide smoothly from place to place.
 Paired with the swivel component and adjustable height, this office chair is built to make your desk one of the most comfortable spots to sit.
-[Buy]

 Why should you trust us